The return operation immediately exits the current unit or subroutine and

 return

-is passed back to the caller’s _
+the current _ is passed back to the caller’s _ and execution of the unit

 ends.

-in the same unit are never executed.
+Any instructions after a return in the same unit are never executed.
 Using

-outside of a subroutine or unit invocation context results in a
+return outside of a subroutine or unit invocation context results in a

 runtime error.
 All normal single‑assignment rules apply within each unit up to